nikhilbadyal/ghaction-rm-releases/README.md

 Want to contribute?
 Awesome!
 The most basic way to show your support is to star the project, or to raise issues.

-Thanks again for your support, it is much appreciated! :pray:
+Thanks again for your support, it is much appreciated!